ALCO Century Series locomotives: Background and development

 During the 1950s, EMD had become the major player in the North American diesel locomotive market, with Alco relegated to second place.
 This was largely due to its 244 diesel engine suffering from significant reliability issues.
 In response to these issues a new engine design, the ALCO 251, was approved for development in 1951.
 This engine was put through nearly five years of testing before entering domestic production in four sizes (900 hp, 1800 hp, 2000 hp, and 2,400 hp) in a new line of locomotives.
+The first digit of the new locomotive models indicated the number of axles and the remaining two rounded off the engine output to the nearest 100 horsepower.

 By 1956 General Electric had launched its first Universal Series road locomotives primarily as export units.
 The U25B followed in 1961 and rapidly propelled GE into second place in the locomotive market, behind EMD.

 Faced with this market situation, Alco in 1962 completely redesigned its road locomotive line, creating what would become the Century Series.
 The locomotives were designed to equal and surpass competitors' products in terms of both features and performance.
 To meet that end, the new locomotives included, among other features, a redesign of the air system, an improved traction control system, and improved accessibility and maintainability.

 The series was first introduced on January 29, 1963, in Chicago, Illinois, consisting of three locomotives, the 2,000-horsepower B-B model C420, 2,400-horsepower B-B model C424, and the 2,400-horsepower C-C model C624, which was subsequently abandoned in favor of a more powerful model, the 2,750-horsepower C628.
 During speeches at the event, Alco executives promoted the new locomotives' reduced operating costs, a major effort in the design of the machines.
 Combined with unit reduction through higher powered locomotives, as well as liberal trade-in terms, Alco claimed operating cost could be reduced as much as 44%.